blackfootmj/CIT260/README.md

-michael
+Blackfootmj
 ============

-This repo contains all the class individual assignments
+This repo contains all the class assignments